 In addition to providing technical assistance, CIRCLE has been proud to provide evaluation services to several groups and organizations.
 Examples of these organizations include:

-Bloggingheads (in progress) – CIRCLE is evaluating the impact of Bloggingheads videos on the viewers’ tolerance and civility, using a randomized controlled experiment.
-The intervention and evaluation are funded by the Omidyar Network.
+Bloggingheads - CIRCLE evaluated the impact of Bloggingheads videos on the viewers’ tolerance and civility, using a randomized controlled experiment.
+The intervention and evaluation were funded by the Omidyar Network.

-Bonner Foundation (in progress) – The Bonner Foundation is a network of college campuses with programs providing scholarships for low-income youth for civic engagement work.
-CIRCLE, in partnership with the Bonner Foundation, is studying the use of technology and social media to organize and promote civic engagement work on campuses.
+Bonner Foundation – The Bonner Foundation is a network of college campuses with programs providing scholarships for low-income youth for civic engagement work.
+CIRCLE, in partnership with the Bonner Foundation, studied the use of technology and social media to organize and promote civic engagement work on campuses.

 Bringing Theory to Practice (BTtoP)/Tufts University (in progress) – CIRCLE, in collaboration with BTtoP and Tufts University, is studying whether there is an interconnection between Tufts students’ civic development and psychosocial well-being.